haskell-mafia/warden/README.md

  - Enough to do roll-ups to determine the "health" of a feed overall.

+ - These should be something we can eventually push to a centralized service (brandix?).

 Running
 -------

 Warden is a command line tool, and will be run directly against a local copy of a view.

-The view must contain the warden configuration.
+Where a view is the traditional hive-style, `year=..../month=../day=../dataset` partitioning.

 Warden will run on all files that require checks.
 Warden will store its metadata back into the view.